kimatosuyaka/kimatosuyaka/README.md

 ### Hi there 👋 - My name es Luis Silva

+I am a specialist in industrial process control, in other words: Automation and Industrial Control.
+But I am a lover of everything that has to do with programming, I especially like Javascript and its immense, or infinite? ecosystem, I don't know if life will be enough to know everything.

 <!--
 **kimatosuyaka/kimatosuyaka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.